-The Fund is a non-diversified, actively-managed exchange-traded fund ("ETF") that seeks to achieve its objective by: (i) investing its assets pursuant to a managed futures strategy (described below); (ii) allocating up to 20% of its total assets in its wholly-owned subsidiary (the "Subsidiary"), which is organized under the laws of the Cayman Islands, is advised by the Fund's sub-adviser, Dynamic Beta investments ("DBi" or the "Sub-Advisor"), and will comply with the Fund's investment objective and investment policies; and (iii) investing directly in select debt instruments for cash management and other purposes.
+The Fund is an actively-managed exchange-traded fund ("ETF") that seeks to achieve its objective by: (i) investing its assets pursuant to a managed futures strategy (described below); (ii) allocating up to 20% of its total assets in its wholly-owned subsidiary (the "Subsidiary"), which is organized under the laws of the Cayman Islands, is advised by the Fund's sub-adviser, Dynamic Beta investments ("DBi" or the "Sub-Advisor"), and will comply with the Fund's investment objective and investment policies; and (iii) investing directly in select debt instruments for cash management and other purposes.

 The Fund's managed futures strategy employs long and short positions in derivatives, primarily futures contracts and forward contracts, across the broad asset classes of equities, fixed income, currencies and, through the Subsidiary, commodities.
-Fund positions in those contracts are determined based on a proprietary, quantitative model - the Dynamic Beta Engine - that seeks to identify the main drivers of performance by approximating the current asset allocation of a selected pool of the largest commodity trading advisor hedge funds ("CTA hedge funds"), which are hedge funds that use futures or forward contracts to achieve their investment objectives.
-The Dynamic Beta Engine analyzes recent (i.e., trailing 60-day) performance of CTA hedge funds in order to identify a portfolio of liquid financial instruments that closely reflects the estimated current asset allocation of the selected pool of CTA hedge funds, with the goal of simulating the performance, but not the underlying positions, of those funds.
+Fund positions in those contracts are determined based on a proprietary, quantitative model - the Dynamic Beta Engine - that seeks to identify the main drivers of performance by approximating the current asset allocation of a selected pool of the largest commodity trading hedge fund managers (the "Target"), which are managers that use futures or forward contracts to achieve their investment objectives.
+The Dynamic Beta Engine analyzes recent (i.e., trailing 60-day) performance of the Target in order to identify a portfolio of liquid financial instruments that closely reflects the Target's estimated current asset allocation with the goal of simulating the performance, but not the underlying positions, of the Target.

-The Dynamic Beta Engine uses data sourced from (1) publicly available U.S. futures market data obtained and cross-checked through multiple common subscription pricing sources, and (2) public CTA hedge fund indexes obtained through common subscription services and cross-checked with publicly available index information.
 The Sub-Advisor relies exclusively on the Dynamic Beta Engine and does not have discretion to override the model-determined asset allocation or portfolio weights.
 The Sub-Advisor will periodically review whether instruments should be added to or removed from the model in order to improve the model's efficiency.
 The model's asset allocation is limited to asset classes that are traded on U.S.-based exchanges.
 Based on this analysis, the Fund invests in an optimized portfolio of long and short positions in domestically-traded, liquid derivative contracts selected from a pool of the most liquid derivative contracts, as determined by the Sub-Advisor.